 Every pediatrician's job is based on a careful evaluation of a risk & benefit ratio.
-The need for Computer Tomography (CT) evaluation consitutes a big chunk of these considerations.
+The need for Computer Tomography (CT) evaluation constitutes a big chunk of these considerations.

-CT itself is extremely beneficial, but at the same time, an incredibly harmful source of clinical knowledge - one CT scan is equivalent to 200 regular chest X-rays.
-A major Dutch study has proven that exposure to CT in early childhood increases the risk of developing cancer by even 47%!
+CT itself is extremely beneficial, but at the same time, an incredibly harmful source of clinical knowledge - one CT scan is equivalent to 200 regular chest X-rays.has proven that exposure to CT in early childhood increases the risk of developing cancer by even 47%!
 No wonder why we carefully check whether it's really needed.
 Our PECARN head injury tool evaluates the possibility of clinically significant damage to the brain; a damage that outweighs the possible consequences of exposure to CT radiation.

 How to correctly use the PECARN calculator?

 You only need to answer a maximum of 3 questions to obtain your results.
 The next question will appear after you have answered the previous one.

 All the signs enumerated below are crucial for the correct assessment of all PECARN criteria.

 - Any "cracking" sound or abnormal movement during palpation of the skull that may indicate a fraction